Important Announcements

 Learn more about IDR Plans

-The Department of Education has additional information about the repayment plans and the eligibility requirements for each.
+The Department of Education has additional information about the repayment plans this link will open in a new window and the eligibility requirements for each.

 Importance of Annual Renewal of IDR

-When it is time to renew, you will be sent notification.
-A new IDR application to re-certify your income and family size and applicable income documentation will be required for renewal.
-Even if your information has not changed, you are still required to complete the annual renewal to retain a calculated IDR monthly payment amount based on income and/or family size.
-If the annual renewal is not received timely your monthly payment amount may substantially increase and unpaid interest may be capitalized (added to the principal balance of your loan(s)).
+When it is time to renew, you will be sent a notification.
+To complete the renewal, you must submit a new IDR application to recertify your income and family size, along with any required income documentation.
+Even if your information has not changed, you are still required to complete the annual renewal to retain an income-driven monthly payment amount.

 What will happen if I don't renew IDR by the annual deadline?